hyongju/mvpdp/README.md

 ```
 where refer to mvpdp as the multi-vehicle pickup and delivery problem, svpdp as the single-vehicle pickup and delivery problem, to iqp as the integer quadratic programming, to milp as the mixed integer linear programming

-See run.m in each folder to find more detail on its contents
+See run.m in each folder to learn more detail on its contents

 ### Authors